themichaelhall/webunit/README.md

 assert-header Location: https://example.com/
 ```

-Note: The header name is always case insensitive.
+Note: The header name is always case-insensitive.

 ### assert-status-code _status-code_

 Asserts that the status code of the result is the same as the specified status code.
 Allowed modifier is ```!```

-Note: This assert must be present for test a to pass if the result has a status code other than 200-299.
+Note: This assert must be present for a test to pass if the result has a status code other than 200-299.

 ```
 assert-status-code 301